 You can get to Folegandros island by:

-Folegandros Airport: There is no airport in Folegandros but you can fly to Santorini and take from there the 1.5-hour ferry to Folegandros.
-That will allow you to combine a visit to both islands Santorini and Folegandros.
+Folegandros Airport: There is no airport in Folegandros, but you can fly to Santorini and take the 1.5-hour ferry from there to Folegandros.

-By Ferry: You can choose between the super-fast ferries (4 hours, can be bumpy if there is wind and are more expensive) which go directly to Folegandros, and the slow ferry boats (8-10 hours, cheaper, you can buy a cabin) that stop at other Cycladic islands before they reach the island.
-Book your ferry transfer with FerryScanner or FerryHopper.
+By Ferry: You can choose between the super-fast ferries (4 hours, can be bumpy if there is wind and are more expensive), which go directly to Folegandros, and the slow ferry boats (8-10 hours, cheaper, you can buy a cabin) that stop at other Cycladic islands before they reach the island.

 How to Get Around Folegandros